Can You Pay for Legal Fees With a Personal Loan?

 You may need a personal loan for legal fees if you run into problems with the law.
 Lawyers are expensive and court cases are entirely common.

 How common?
-According to the National Center for State Courts, in 2017 there were more than 83 million court cases at the state level.
+According to the National Center for State Courts, there are more than 83 million court cases at the state level.

 - Traffic: 52.6%